Ficus elastica: Latex

+All parts of the plant contain an abundant milky white latex, a chemical compound separate from its sap and carried and stored in different cells.
+The latex of Ficus elastica can irritate the eyes and skin, and is toxic if taken internally.
+Its sap can be used to make rubber; it was once the most common plant in Sumatra and Malay Peninsula for tapping before the Pará tree (Hevea brasiliensis) was introduced from Brazil in the late 1800s and became popular since then.
+Rambung trees were very valuable to farmers in Aceh who could find them in their newly cleared lands.
+The latex of Ficus elastica has been tested for use in the manufacture of modern rubber, but without economic and technical results.

 Ornamental

 Ficus elastica is grown around the world as an ornamental plant, outside in frost-free climates (though it also tolerates light frosts) from the tropical to the Mediterranean and inside in colder climates as a houseplant.
+It thrives in USDA hardiness zones 10–12.
 Although it is grown in Hawaii, the species of fig wasp required to allow it to spread naturally is not present there.